Ziwi01/proveasio/README.md

 There is Puppet LSP (language server protocol) called [Puppet Editor Services](https://github.com/puppetlabs/puppet-editor-services) installed in `~/.lsp/puppet-editor-services`.

-**NOTE:** For Ubuntu-20.04, by default, Puppet gets installed in version 5.5.22 **for all rubies**.
-If you choose to install latest puppet, there might be some dependencies errors for lower ruby versions (for example 2.4.10, which is included by default).
+**NOTE:** By default, Puppet gets installed **for all rubies**.
+If you choose to install latest puppet **AND** older rubies (like 2.4.x), there might be some dependencies errors.
 If you don't want to install Puppet for all rubies, set `puppet_rubies` in `vars/overrides.yml` to an array with rubies names.
-Alternatively, you can override (`vars/overrides.yml`) ruby versions to list only 3.1.x Ruby (`rvm1_rubies` key) - that way you can use latest Puppet/puppet-lint gems - `puppet_version`/`puppet_lint_version`
+With latest 3.x.x ruby there shouldn't be a problem

 #### Ansible